janrahman/renovate-semver-post-upgrade/README.md

 # Semver post upgrade for Renovate

 A small script to increase the minor patch or add a defined description to `semver.txt`.
-It should run after a Renovate update cycle.
+It should run after a Renovate dependency update.
 This tool is written for my dev team at work.

 ## Getting started